 The Bokeh of the Sigma at f1.4 is the smoothest even compared to the Otus or the Nikon 105mm f1.4E.
 But it suffers a little from loCA around the plane of sharpest focus where the Otus is more neutral.

 Catching a strong light-source shining directly into the lens is always a risky business.
 It could produce strange colorful ghosts-images or reduce contrast considerably through flare and glare.
 The appearance of flare and ghosting depends on factors like the aperture and the angle of the light hitting the lens.
 So to judge the proclivity of the Sigma for these artifacts I went through a series of well calculated shots against a strong light source to provoke glare and ghosting.
 The lens hood was attached in all of these tests.

 The results are very good wide open: there are only weak flares/ghosts and the blacks well away from the light source all really black.
 But stopping down produces some more visible artifacts: With the light inside the frame there is some stronger flare and ghosting (see left image below).
 And if the light is just outside the corner there is some glare (see image on the right below in the bottom-right corner):

 When the light was clearly outside the frame (but still shining into the lens) there was only little flare or ghosting.
 All-in-all the lens shows a pretty good resistance to flare/glare/ghosting.Check prices at Amazon, B&H, Adorama, eBay or Wex.
-Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
+Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!